Fully Trusted Casinos

 Back in 2016, Valve (the creator of CS:GO) received legal claims for the fact that illegal gambling flourished through its Steam platform.
 The Washington State Gambling Commission accused Valve of facilitating illegal gambling because the sites used Steam's open API to exchange skins.
 Valve then sent letters of termination to many sites, including the popular CSGO Lounge, etc., threatening to close access to inventory.
 Some sites were hastily closed (some took players' bank funds with them), others tried to reformat.
 Even a technical barrier was introduced: a 7-day ban on the exchange of newly purchased skins (to slow down the turnover, in 2018).

 In Europe, the topic has also entered the public field.
 Denmark was one of the first states to decide to close the skin casino.
 In 2019, Danish ISPs blocked access to 25 illegal gambling sites, of which 15 are skin betting platforms.
 Among them were such giants as CSGOEmpire and CSGORoll.
-The reason is simple: the skins were recognized as having real value, which means that it is illegal to operate them without a gambling license.
+The reason is simple: the skins were recognised as having real value, which means that it is illegal to operate them without a gambling licence.
 It was especially noted that these sites attract children, getting them hooked on gambling from a young age, and can become a "springboard" to real gambling addiction. calling it a necessary measure to protect young people.

 Others followed Denmark's example.
 In 2023, Australia, after an investigation by the ACMA commission, banned the CSGORoll website in the country.
 The Netherlands and Belgium had previously imposed a ban on in-game loot boxes, equating them to gambling, which essentially outlaws external case sites (Valve even disabled the opening of CS:GO cases for players in these countries for some time).
-Sweden conducted its own investigation in 2023 and ordered Moonrail and Perfect Storm (owners of CSGOEmpire and CSGO500) to stop accepting Swedish players because they do not have a local license.
+Sweden conducted its own investigation in 2023 and ordered Moonrail and Perfect Storm (owners of CSGOEmpire and CSGO500) to stop accepting Swedish players because they do not have a local licence.
 The regulator unequivocally ruled that these operators illegally provided gambling services to Swedish consumers.

 In the UK, in 2017-2019, the problem of skin gambling was discussed at the parliamentary level.
 The UK Gambling Commission stated that it was considering regulation, and even prosecuted a couple of entrepreneurs who made similar bets with in-game items (the case of FIFA Ultimate Team). in 2018, there was an attempted class action lawsuit from the parents of the affected teenagers against Valve, accusing it of encouraging the children's gambling business – although the case does not seem to have been successful in court.
 Nevertheless, the general vector is clear: states are increasingly trying to close loopholes.

 The sites themselves, of course, do not give up and continue to work in the gray zone.
 Their tactics are legal registration in offshore and ostentatious decency.
-Many plaster on the basement of their site the "18+" sign and a mention of the Curacao license, pretending that they comply with the rules.
+Many plaster on the basement of their site the "18+" sign and a mention of the Curaçao licence, pretending that they comply with the rules.
 But as we have seen, no one checks the age - any teenager can easily enter by lying during registration. but in fact, a VPN is enough – and you bypass the ban in 5 minutes.
 Some sites move to new domains if the old ones are blocked (for example, they add .io, .tv instead of .com).
 Others mimic "lotteries" or "skill competitions" so as not to fall under the definition of gambling.
 But the essence does not change from this.

 The skin gambling industry continues to bring huge profits as long as there is insufficient control.
 Even Valve, despite public attempts to restrict, remains in a difficult position: on the one hand, it updated the rules in 2023, threatening to ban for gambling with skins, and puts pressure on Twitch and YouTube about advertising; on the other hand, the CS2 economy is largely based on the value of skins, and completely kill the trade in them (which means and speculation with excitement) is difficult.
 This is a kind of ethical dilemma: skins are Valve's income and interest in the game, but also a tool for speculation.